mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ![Download](/dotstatsuite-documentation/images/de-download-overview2.png)

-#### Filter data in tabular text (CSV)
+#### Filtered or unfiltered data in tabular text (CSV)
-Only the filtered data contained in the online table (or chart) view is downloaded in **.csv** file format, wich is a flat tabular text format.
+Data is downloaded in **.csv** file format, wich is a flat tabular text format.
+This format does not contain the preview table header or footer.
+The downloaded file includes the *SDMX* dataflow identification.

-This format does not contains header or footer, and the downloaded data view is identified by the *SDMX* Dataflow Agency:ID(Version).
+- **Filtered** data: Only the data according to the current filter selection is downloaded.

-#### Unfiltered data in tabular text (CSV)
+- **Unfiltered** data: The full (unfiltered) data contained in the underlying dataflow is downloaded.

-The full (unfiltered) data contained in the online request behind a table (or chart) view is downloaded in **.csv** file format, wich is a flat tabular text format.
+Instead of using a _space-limited_ JavaScript 'memory blob', the Data Explorer will use the _space-unlimited_ web browser's inbuilt file-download feature.
+This is however constrained to SDMX web service requests without specific HTTP header options, thus only possible for _unauthenticated_ requests and for data spaces with an SDMX service that supports the `format=csvfile|csvfilewithlabels` URL parameter (as alternative to the HTTP `Accept` header).

-This format does not contains header or footer, and the downloaded full data view is identified by the *SDMX* Dataflow Agency:ID(Version).
+**Note:** Any data space using an SDMX web service (version) that doesn't support this `format` URL parameter, must be indicated in the `tenants.json` configuration file with the property `"supportsCsvFile": false`, see [the related documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#non-support-of-the-format-url-parameter-by-a-data-space), because the support of the `format` URL parameter is assumed by default.

 #### Additional downloads of external resources
 > Released in [December 02, 2019 Release .Stat Suite JS milestone 7](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#december-02-2019)